eznix86/cloudflare-leader-election/README.md

 - Use environment variables with secrets and the configMap to store the configuration
 - Enable hostNetwork to allow UDP communication and to get the node IP
 - Let it do the work.
+- Profit.
+- It can work outside of Kubernetes too.
+So you know.